 We are to use the Word of God to discern those thoughts and attitudes that are contrary to God’s way and use that sword to bring those attitudes and thoughts into captivity.
 That is the Christian battle, and that is how we use the offensive weapon in our armor.“For though we walk in the flesh, we do not war according to the flesh.
 For the weapons of our warfare are not carnal but mighty in God for pulling down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ” (2 Corinthians 10:3-5).

-We are to use the Word of God to discern those thoughts and attitudes that are contrary to God’s way and use that sword to bring those attitudes and thoughts into captivity.
-That is the Christian battle, and that is how we use the offensive weapon in our armor.
+These are our targets.
+These are the things we must defeat on the battlefield.
+We are to use the Word of God to discern thoughts and attitudes that are contrary to God’s way and use that sword to bring our own attitudes and thoughts into captivity.
+That is the Christian battle, and that is how we use the sword of the Spirit.

 After training extensively with the wooden weapons, the soldiers were then paired against each other for further training in combat techniques and moves.
 The importance of the training was reflected in the food rations given by the Romans.
 Instructors often received double rations.
 Trainees who didn’t achieve desired levels of skill were given inferior rations until their training evaluations improved.

-As Christians, we also must train and be skillful in the use of the sword.
+As Christians, we also must train and be skillful in the use of the sword of the Spirit.
 The author of Hebrews tells us that we must become gradually more knowledgeable and skilled in the Word of God, until we are able to use it to discern good from evil.

 “For though by this time you ought to be teachers, you need someone to teach you again the first principles of the oracles of God; and you have come to need milk and not solid food.
 For everyone who partakes only of milk is unskilled in the word of righteousness, for he is a babe.
 But solid food belongs to those who are of full age, that is, those who by reason of use have their senses exercised to discern both good and evil” (Hebrews 5:12-14).

-This level of skill—this proficiency with the Word of God—comes by “reason of use.”
-We have to be familiar with the Bible, and we must have our spiritual senses sharpened by it in order to make full use of this piece of armament God has given us!
+This level of skill—this proficiency with the sword of the Spirit—comes by “reason of use.”
+We have to be familiar with the Bible, and we must have our spiritual senses sharpened by it in order to make full use of the weapon God has given us!

 The desire to become knowledgeable in God’s Word—skilled in the use of the sword—has to come from within.
 Do you see how valuable it is, and do you desire to have a high level of skill?